-- Remember, file names and commands are case sensitive! - A single character wild card is question mark (?), which matches to one character - For example: unix> ls A?.txt will list files such as AB.txt, but not A.txt or AAA.txt - We will do more with pattern matching and regular expressions later in the semester
+- Remember, file names and commands are case sensitive! - A single character wild card is question mark (?), which matches to one character - For example: - unix> ls A?.txt will list files such as AB.txt, but not A.txt or AAA.txt - There is much more to say about pattern matching and regular expressions but we probably won't get to it this semester.